Blyth Spartans A.F.C.: Tom Wade era

 In the second round proper, Blyth travelled along the North Coast to Hartlepool United.
 The League Two side controlled the game in the first half but a magnificent free-kick by Turnbull and yet another ninetieth-minute goal by Jarrett Rivers turned the game around for Blyth.
 The memorable upset was shown live on the BBC.

-Blyth were drawn at home against Birmingham City, which was controversially described by Stephen Turnbull as "a bit of an anti-climax", for him and every Spartans supporter hoped for a Premier League club.
+Blyth were drawn at home against Birmingham City, which was controversially described by Stephen Turnbull as "a bit of an anti-climax", for he hoped to face a Premier League club.
 After two Nikola Žigić chances for the Blues, Blyth took control of the match and Dale scored twice in the first half.
-Blyth had a 2–0 lead at the interval and hopes for another Spartans’ FA Cup upset were gigantic.
+Blyth had a 2–0 lead at the interval.
 Luís Figo famously started to follow the official Blyth Spartans Twitter feed.
 However, Birmingham would go on to score three goals in six minutes to end the North East side's hopes of reaching the fourth round for the second time.

 In the 2015–16 season, despite frustrating displays in almost every cup competition, the Spartans proved to be the dominant side in their league.
 However, even having reached the impressive 99-point mark, they were beaten to the title by Darlington 1883 and lost the play-off semi-final to Workington A.F.C. which ended 4–3 to the away team.
 Ten days later, Blyth lost 4–3 again, this time to Northern League side North Shields in the Northumberland Senior Cup Final at St. James's Park.

 After a 4–2 home defeat to Morpeth Town in the 2016–17 FA Cup, Wade resigned.
 Former professional footballer Alun Armstrong took over the managerial position.